 Pro Tip: We've worked on a number of Ruby projects.
 Hound or RuboCop plugins for Sublime have come in really handy.
 They're really good to keep your code in check.

-Code reviews are crucial.
-They better code quality and make your codebase more stable, while helping programmers work together more effectively by building relationships on mutual respect.
-To ensure that the reviews are consistent, give your reviewers a checklist.
+Code reviews are crucial; They better code quality and make your codebase more stable, while helping programmers work together more effectively by building relationships on mutual respect.
+To ensure that the reviews are consistent, we give our reviewers a checklist.

 It's important to go into reviews knowing what to look for.
 Start with structure, test coverage, style, logic, readability (and maintainability), performance, design, and functionality.
 You can do automated checks for certain things like structure and logic.
-But others, design, and functionality require a human reviewer to evaluate.
+But other attributes like design and functionality, demand a human reviewer to evaluate.